If you find something useful,

 from one musical device (ex: your keyboard) to another musical device (ex: your PC recording software).

-Typically, Midi communication is accomplished by connecting all Midi enabled music devices to a Midi 'hub' which 'broadcasts' ALL Midi music
+Typically, Midi communication is accomplished by connecting all Midi devices to a Midi 'hub' which 'broadcasts' ALL Midi

-A more strict definition of 'routing' is to define 'routing rules' that are downloaded to the router defining how Midi data
+A more strict definition of 'routing' is defining 'routing rules' that are downloaded to the router defining how Midi data

-received at the router will be routed (and optionally enhanced) to one or more Midi devices, not ALL midi devices (like a hub)!
+received at the router will be routed (and optionally enhanced) to one or more Midi devices.

-This approach simplifies the midi network setup and optimizes Midi network performance by minimizing network Midi traffic,
+This routing approach simplifies Midi network setup and optimizes Midi network performance by reducing Midi network traffic.

 Router Face